 - Get

-- Subscribe
+- Subscribe to notification of data changes and UE reachability for IP

-- Unsubscribe
+- Unsubscribe to notification of data changes and UE reachability for IP

-- Notification
+- Notification of data changes and UE reachability for IP

 - Update

 The Nhss_imsSubscriberDataManagement Service is used by Consumer NFs (S-CSCF, IMS-AS) to retrieve the UE's individual subscription data relevant to the consumer NF, or by I-CSCF to retrieve S-CSCF capabilities or the assigned S-CSCF, from the SBI capable HSS by means of the Get service operation.
 If the consumer NF supports the feature "sharedData", the retrieved individual subscription data for the UE may contain shared data identifier identifying additional parts of subscription data shared by several UEs.
 If so, the Nhss_imsSubscriberDataManagement Service is also used by Consumer NFs to: